phatpham9/phatpham9/README.md

 **I'm great at building MVPs**.
 Lately I've been focusing on Cloud Native, Microservices & Serverless to build performance, scalable & highly available distributed systems.

 **Currently I'm taking a break after my own startup failed**.
+Relaxing & finding what I'm interested in.

-**I write code & read books in my free time**, check [/boringcodes](https://github.com/boringcodes) for what I'm writing for fun.
+**I write code & read books in my free time**.
+Check [/boringcodes](https://github.com/boringcodes) for what I'm writing for fun.

-**I'm also studying M.S. in Computer Science, major in Artificial Intelligent** on the weekend.
+**I'm also studying M.S. in Computer Science**, major in Artificial Intelligent on the weekend.

 <!--
 **phatpham9/phatpham9** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.